Oils Oils, Fats & Health

 Introduction

-Welcome to the wonderful wacky world of nutritional science, where all sides on any issue justifiably point to the others as "junk science" supported by faulty studies and distorted by commercial interests, and where today's "medical knowledge" is tomorrow's snake oil.
-All sides in any heated health controversy are likely right in part and wrong in part, but since this is America, and big money and politics are involved, the truth shall not be known.
+Welcome to the wonderful wacky world of nutritional science, where all sides on any issue point to the others as "junk science" supported by faulty studies and distorted by commercial interests, and where today's "medical knowledge" is tomorrow's snake oil.
+All sides in any heated health controversy are likely right in part and wrong in part, but since this is America, and big money and politics are involved, the truth is very difficult to know.

 We will start out with the "science" that is pretty much agreed upon by all sides in the oils vs. health battles, then move into the controversy.